radius-project/docs/docs/content/guides/operations/providers/aws-provider/howto-aws-provider-irsa/index.md

    - **Namespace** - The Kubernetes namespace where your application containers and networking resources will be deployed (different than the Radius control-plane namespace, `radius-system`)
    - **Add an AWS provider**
         1. Select the "IRSA" option
-        2. Enter IAM Role ARN.
-            Find the ARN from the role created in the setup step.
+        2. Enter IAM Role ARN.Find the ARN from the role created in the setup step.

-               {{< image src="get-role-arn.png" width=500px alt="Screenshot of role details to get role ARN." >}}
+               {{< image src="get-role-arn.png" width=700px alt="Screenshot of role details to get role ARN." >}}

         3. Confirm the AWS account ID or provide the account ID you would like to use.
         4. Select a region to deploy your AWS resources to.